RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-10-08_Goya_beans_Tony_Clifton_carrot_juice.md

 &nbsp;

 The greatest entertainer in all human history.
 Surkov student screenplays blended with Tony Clifton screenplays.
 Tony Clifton acts also often have Clifton getting off the stage and interacting / improv with the audience members.
 Which Trump does regularly, improv added to the scripted / written Reality TV shows.
 Also worth a brain tickle that Saturday Night Live does "fake news" as ["Weekend Update" NYC](https://www.youtube.com/watch?v=GMcOI24WsYA), on how to blow minds with absurd surreal news antics.
-All part of the NYC media techniques of min-blowing audiences.
+All part of the NYC media techniques of mind-blowing audiences.

 This government is like a [memory of a White House, and the memory is fading](https://youtu.be/z113cALjgl0?t=20).